influxdata/docs-v2/content/v2.0/organizations/buckets/update-bucket.md

     parent: Manage buckets
 weight: 202
 ---

-Use the InfluxDB user interface (UI) or the `influx` command line interface (CLI) to update a bucket.
+Use the `influx` command line interface (CLI) or the InfluxDB user interface (UI) to update a bucket.

+Note that updating an bucket's name will affect any assets that reference the bucket by name, including the following:
+- Queries
+- Dashboards
+- Tasks
+- Telegraf configurations
+- Client libraries

+If you change a bucket name, be sure to update the bucket in the above places as well.

 ## Update a bucket in the InfluxDB UI